 These are the first friendly faces to greet Mass-goers on arrival in the church porch.
 They help parishioners access and enjoy church services in a friendly and safe environment.
 Their work is particularly needed at busy times of the year – especially Christmas and Easter.

 The stewards manage the indoor church collections during Mass.
-The group co-ordinator is Tom Colgan who also acts as Assistant Sacristan.
-Other members include Paddy McMahon, Hylda Beckett, Ciaran Clancy and Eamonn Molloy.
+The group members include Paddy McMahon, Hylda Beckett, Ciaran Clancy and Eamonn Molloy.

 If you are interested in joining our team of Stewards, please contact us.

 This group organises a rota of parishioners who volunteer to take their turn at the weekly Eucharistic Adoration at our parish church each Tuesday.
 This is a time for silent prayer from 10.30 am to 10.00 pm.
 Regular volunteers come and pray for their committed period of one hour.
 Everyone is welcome to join in at any time.